ch0ripain/react-essentials/README.md

   );
 }
 ```
+> [!NOTE]
+> In many projects, you may encounter JSX code outside of .jsx files, which is normal.
+Ultimately, all your code is transpiled to JavaScript that browsers can understand, ensuring compatibility across different environments.

 ## 🎛️ Props
 Props (short for properties) act as parameters in our components.
 They allow you to pass data from one component to another.
 You can access prop values using props.valueName, destructuring like { valueProperty }, or by using the spread operator to collect all remaining props.